Diane Lipscombe

-Diane Lipscombe (born March 31, 1960) is a British neuroscientist who is a Thomas J. Waston, Sr. Professor of Science, Professor of Neuroscience, Director of the Center for Alzheimer's Disease Research, and Reliance Dhirubhai Ambani Director of Brown University's Robert J. and Nancy D. Carney Institute for Brain Science.
-She served as the president of the Society for Neuroscience in 2019, the world's largest organization for the study of the brain and nervous system.
+Diane Lipscombe (born March 31, 1960) is a British neuroscientist who is a Professor of Science and a Professor of Neuroscience.
+She is also the Director of the Center for Alzheimer's Disease Research, and the Robert J. and Nancy D. Carney Institute for Brain Science.
+She served as the president of the Society for Neuroscience in 2019.

-Lipscombe was named one of Fast Company's most creative people in 2019 for her leadership at the Carney Institute, by encouraging collaboration to spur development of innovative treatments.
-Her lab studies the expression, regulation, and function of voltage-gated calcium channels in different regions of the nervous system.
-Lipscombe is interested in the role of voltage-gated calcium channels in chronic pain and neurodegenerative and psychiatric disorders.
-Since 1992, she has worked closely with undergraduate and graduate students at Brown, as well as postdoctoral trainees.

 Lipscombe has been recognized for her teaching, mentoring and scholarship.
 She was elected to the American Academy of Arts and Sciences in 2020, and she was elected a fellow of the American Association for the Advancement of Science in 2013.
+Additionally, Lipscombe was named one of Fast Company's most creative people in 2019 for her leadership at the Carney Institute.

 Early life and education

 Diane Lipscombe was born on March 31, 1960, in Edinburgh, UK.
 Her family moved to England in 1964, and she grew up in Orpington, Kent.
 In 1978, she worked as a technician at the Wellcome Research Laboratories in Kent, England, under the supervision of Sir James W. Black.

-A first-generation university student, Lipscombe received a B.Sc. with honors in pharmacology in 1982 and a Ph.D. in pharmacology in 1986 from the University College London, under the supervision of Humphrey P. Rang and benefitting from many wonderful discussions with David Colquhoun and the C-floor group.
-She completed postdoctoral work in the laboratory of Richard W. Tsien at the Yale School of Medicine from 1986 to 1988, and at the Stanford University School of Medicine from 1989 to 1990.
+A first-generation university student, Lipscombe received a B.Sc. with honors in pharmacology in 1982.
+She then acquired a Ph.D. in pharmacology in 1986 from University College London, under the supervision of Humphrey P. Rang; Lipscombe participated in discussions with David Colquhoun and the C-floor group.
+Afterwards, she completed postdoctoral work in the laboratory of Richard W. Tsien at the Yale School of Medicine from 1986 to 1988, and at the Stanford University School of Medicine from 1989 to 1990.